 “We’ve had some feedback about helping students prepare more for their gap year because we have found that some students are so overwhelmed by the process and unsure what to do that they don’t even apply,” Reid said.
 “We’ve added a portion to our program to help our students from the start.
-At the very beginning of the summer we work through the plan of what they’re going to do for the next year so they feel prepared and ready.”
+At the very beginning of the summer, we work through the plan of what they’re going to do for the next year so they feel prepared and ready.”

-The first year was a success, leaving the full cohort with experiences that will influence the rest of their lives.
-Florida State has provided this opportunity to support the personal growth of their students.
+The first year was a success, according to Reid.
+Students said partaking in a gap year left the entire cohort with experiences that will impact the rest of their lives and Florida State provided worthwhile assistance that supported the personal growth of their students.

-“Gap years have been shown to be beneficial for students.
-They help with retention rates, personal development and preparing the students for college,” Reid said.
-“It gives them a broader perspective, they know more about the world therefore they know more about themselves.
+“Gap years have been shown to be beneficial for students,” Reid said.
+“They help with retention rates, personal development and preparing the students for college.
+It gives them a broader perspective, they know more about the world, therefore they know more about themselves.
 Anyone who has the opportunity to take a gap year should definitely take it.”